 Taylor released her first children’s book, Theodore the Dancing Christmas Horse, in 2019 written under the pen name of LeNai LaRue.
 The author currently has a Young Adult Fantasy trilogy in the works along with a Familial Comedy and a mystery series.

 That same year, Taylor started her own publishing company, Thunder Ridge Publishing (TRP), with the hope of assisting unpublished authors in getting their books to press.
-TRP designed, edited and published the works of two authors between January and April of 2019 and plans to release a third book before the end of the year.
+TRP designed, edited and published the works of two authors between January and April of 2019 and released three books in the spring of 2020.

 A freelance photojournalist, Taylor writes faith, community and feature articles for local newspapers.
 She says her experiences in writing about life as it is lived by salt of the earth local folks is inspiring, and has helped create the background, as well as some of the unique individuals, featured in her books.